microsoft/node-jsonc-parser/README.md

 export function getNodeValue(node: Node): any;

 /**
- * Computes the edits needed to format a JSON document.
+ * Computes the edit operations needed to format a JSON document.
  *
  * @param documentText The input text
  * @param range The range to format or `undefined` to format the full content
  * @param options The formatting options
- * @returns A list of edit operations describing the formatting changes to the original document.
-Edits can be either inserts, replacements or
+ * @returns The edit operations describing the formatting changes to the original document following the format described in {@linkcode EditResult}.
- * removals of text segments.
-All offsets refer to the original state of the document.
-No two edits must change or remove the same range of
- * text in the original document.
-However, multiple edits can have
- * the same offset, for example multiple inserts, or an insert followed by a remove or replace.
-The order in the array defines which edit is applied first.
+ * To apply the edit operations to the input, use {@linkcode applyEdits}.
+ */
- * To apply edits to an input, you can use `applyEdits` */ export function format(documentText: string, range: Range, options: FormattingOptions): Edit[];
+export function format(documentText: string, range: Range, options: FormattingOptions): EditResult;

 /**
- * Computes the edits needed to modify a value in the JSON document.
+ * Computes the edit operations needed to modify a value in the JSON document.
  *
  * @param documentText The input text
  * @param path The path of the value to change.
 The path represents either to the document root, a property or an array item.